ropenta/alphabet-graph-challenge/README.md

 Then, you can type `make` followed by the command you'd like to run
 * For example, `make program` builds a `program` executable that can be directly run with `./program`.
-    * Custom input: you can modify `main.cpp` to use a different set of input words
 * Running `make test` runs the suite of unit tests defined in ChallengeTest.cpp
 * Running `make clean` removes the executables created by the `program` and `test` commands.
 You should run this after each command to ensure you are using the latest code.

+## Using your own custom input:
+You can modify `main.cpp` to use a different set of input words, and `make program` will build the executable